-AUA provides students with a limited benefit injury and sickness plan administered by United Health Care (UHC).
-Semi-annual premiums are \$925.
-Students are not required to purchase AUA/UHC health insurance and may choose to opt out by completing a Proof of Insurance Evaluation form, which can be downloaded from the student portal.
-Please email completed form to insurance@auamed.org.
-Forms submitted after the start of a coverage period (February 1 or August 1) are subject to review by AUA/UHC for claims filed since the beginning of the coverage period.
+AUA provides students with a limited benefit injury and sickness plan.
+Semi-annual premiums are \$1,000.
+Students are not required to purchase health insurance through the University and may choose to opt out by completing a Proof of Insurance Evaluation form.
+Please request form from insurance@auamed.org.
+Forms submitted after the start of a coverage period (February 1 or August 1) are subject to review for claims filed since the beginning of the coverage period.
 If claims exist, the coverage is locked for the duration of the coverage period and no waiver of premium will be granted.
-Students in attendance in Antigua who opt out of AUA/UHC health insurance will be required to purchase Repatriation/Medical Evacuation (RME) coverage through AUA/UHC.
+Students in attendance in Antigua who opt out of the University health insurance plan will be required to purchase Repatriation/Medical Evacuation (RME) coverage through the University.
 The annual premium for RME is \$155.
-No exceptions and no pro-rating!
+No exceptions and no prorating!